LiyanIbrahim/intro-to-IM/finalProject/journal.md

 I now need to decorate my box ad]nd enclose my arduino in it.
 I also made a game that is fun to play and embedded that into my program.

+## Week 3

+This week, I started off by tackling the enclosure since it was the main thing I haven’t spent time on.
+I fell into the trap of decorating the box before seeing if it fits and if I like the way it looks.
+I did end up hating the way it looks mainly because of the way it fit on top of the wires.
+Therefore, I completely reconstructed it and now, it looks and fits better but isn’t (in my opinion) ideal for like “a study tool”.
+But because of the time constraints of this project and the lack of less bulky wires, I decided to just stick to it since it worked.